Who We Are

 regenerate regional economies in Wales.

-I D R I S has relationships with a number of progressive investment and solution provider groups
+I D R I S works with progressive investment and global impact solution groups

 “The process of improving the economic, social, environmental and cultural well-being of Wales

 by taking action, in accordance with the sustainable development principle, aimed at achieving the

 I D R I S has the vision, values, experience and connectivity to help deliver a

 better future for the people of Wales through major sustainable infrastructure and

 We are exploring a wide range of projects across all of Wales.